Outram Park MRT station

-Outram Park MRT station (/ˈuːtrəm/ OO-trəm) is an underground Mass Rapid Transit (MRT) interchange station in Singapore.
+Outram Park MRT station (/ˈoʊtrəm/ OH-trəm) is an underground Mass Rapid Transit (MRT) interchange station in Singapore.
 The station is on the East–West, North East and Thomson–East Coast lines, and is located near the junction of Outram Road, Eu Tong Sen Street and New Bridge Road on the boundary of Bukit Merah and Outram planning areas.
 It is the closest MRT station to Singapore General Hospital, the Police Cantonment Complex, Outram Community Hospital and the Health Promotion Board.
 The station was included in the early plans of the MRT network in 1982; the East–West Line platforms were constructed as part of the Phase I MRT segment from Novena, and were completed in December 1987.

 Outram Park station was planned to be the southern terminus of the North East Line before it was extended to the World Trade Centre.
 Construction of the North East Line station involved a significant traffic diversion at a nearby road intersection, with building works of a linkway connecting both station taking place close to the East–West Line platforms.
 A tunnel connecting the East–West and North East Line stations was constructed below the former, which involved partially destroying existing platforms while keeping them intact.
 North East Line platforms opened on 20 June 2003.
 When the Thomson–East Coast Line opened on 13 November 2022, Outram Park station became a triple-line interchange.

 Outram Park station contains three artworks as part of the Art-in-Transit programme, Memories, Commuters and Mata-Mata.
 Memories uses vivid colours to illustrate the heritage around the station.
 Commuters is a series of surrealist engravings of humans representing the state of mind of commuters in the station.
 Mata-Mata is a hand-drawn, crowdsourced visual map of the area around the station.